Special Report

 The black community, particularly black people who see themselves as progressive left-activists, must raise this debate to a higher more critical level.
 We must continue to critically examine Obama’s relationship to the black community.
 We must also examine the state of black politics itself, independent of Obama.
 And we must devise strategies and tactics to build and sustain partisan black political power-bases on the local level where African American people live out their daily lives and wage their day to day struggles.

 Here is another way to say the very same thing.
-Black people must put black politics at the top of their agenda for the 2012 US presidential campaign.
-Along with all of the other domestic and international priorities on the black agenda, black politics itself must be on that agenda in 2012, and for each and every primary and general election, each and every year.
+Black people must put black politics at the top of their agenda for the 2012 US

 The 50- year mark of the 1965 Voting Rights Acts will be upon us in a minute.
 The black community must mark this with a rigorous, intensive, comprehensive critique of African American electoral politics over the past half-century.
 Also, it is way past time for a rigorous intensive black audit of the so-called post-black, race-transcending politicians of African American ancestry who have held public office across the county since at least the hey days of former US Senator Ed Brooke.
 We must ask and answer how the quality of black life faired during the tenures of these post-black mayors, city council members and other officer holders?
 We must compare “black politics” to post-black politics